-- 410 Observation results progress through different steps of validation: - A non-validated result is acquired from the analyzer, without any human acceptance. - A technically validated result has been accepted by the laboratory technician who ensures that this result has been obtained through the correct analytic procedures, using operational and controlled equipment, taking into account quality control results, together with other criteria.
+Observation results progress through different steps of validation:

-• A clinically validated result (aka medically validated result) has been accepted and interpreted by a clinical expert (aka medical expert, bio-medical scientist, pathologist, validator, depending on the countries) who considered the consistency of the whole order group with the biological history of the patient, as well as the available clinical and therapy information.
+- A non-validated result is acquired from the analyzer, without any human acceptance. - A technically validated result has been accepted by the laboratory technician who 425 ensures that this result has been obtained through the correct analytic procedures, using operational and controlled equipment, taking into account quality control results, together with other criteria. - A clinically validated1 result (aka medically validated result) has been accepted and interpreted by a clinical expert (aka medical expert, bio-medical scientist, pathologist, 430 validator, depending on the countries) who considered the consistency of the whole order group with the biological history of the patient, as well as the available clinical and therapy information.
 The clinical expert may have been assisted in this step by an expert system that applied rules and reasoning to validate automatically the simplest cases.

-&lt;sup>1 See the precise definition of these terms in the glossary in this volume.
+See the precise definition of these terms in the glossary in this volume.

-The laboratory usually delivers results after clinical validation.
+435 The laboratory usually delivers results after clinical validation.
 Under some conditions (e.g., emergency, permanent disposition with some wards), it may also deliver technically validated results, which will be confirmed or corrected later on, after clinical validation has occurred.

-425 2.2 Point of care testing supervised by a laboratory
+2.2 Point of care testing supervised by a laboratory

-In some situations in vitro diagnostic tests can be performed straightforwardly on the point of care instrument or the patient's bedside by the ward staff.
+- In some situations in vitro diagnostic tests can be performed straightforwardly on the point of care instrument or the patient's bedside by the ward staff.
 This organization allows the ward staff to obtain immediate access to observations for some common tests, whose specimens do not need pre-analytic preparation.
-The results are used immediately in clinical decisions by the care givers
+The results are used immediately in clinical decisions by the care givers. - This Laboratory Technical Framework covers this situation under the condition this point of care testing process is supervised by a clinical laboratory of the healthcare enterprise.
+The point of care analyzers of several wards are connected to a central Point of Care Data Manager.
+This central system collects point of care tests and results related to patient specimens and QC specimens, enables the supervision of the point of care testing process, and forwards the results to the system of the supervising laboratory.